How do I know?

 In addition to the video, you’ll also receive a spreadsheet and a printable workbook to help you keep track of your Pinterest keywords and help you write your own descriptions.

-Purchasing this course now includes GUARANTEED ACCESS to the beta of my new Pinterest course.
+For a limited time only, purchasing Get Found on Pinterest now includes GUARANTEED ACCESS to the beta of my new Pinterest course.

 This course starts with the basics and moves up through advanced planning tactics.
 Here’s a few things you’ll do in this beta: